bradhedlund/jekyll-wordpress-import-fixup/README.md

 This shell script using stream editor will edit hundreds or thousands of Jekyll imported Wordpress posts into proper markdown, in seconds.

-This script was tested with [Amazon S3 static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html), but should work fine for [GitHub pages](https://pages.github.com) or any other static web server.
+This script was tested with [Amazon S3 static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html), but should work fine for [GitHub pages](https://pages.github.com) too, or any other static web server.

 ***WARNING:*** This script is experimental and still under continued development.
 Please, please, please, make several backups of your original posts before you attempt to use this script.